 M&T Bank in Focus

-M&T Bank (MTB) is headquartered in Buffalo, and is in the Finance sector.
-The stock has seen a price change of 13.31% since the start of the year.
-Currently paying a dividend of $1 per share, the company has a dividend yield of 2.47%.
-In comparison, the Banks - Major Regional industry's yield is 2.9%, while the S&P 500's yield is 2.03%.
+Headquartered in Buffalo, M&T Bank (MTB) is a Finance stock that has seen a price change of 18.83% so far this year.
+The bank holding company is currently shelling out a dividend of $1 per share, with a dividend yield of 2.35%.
+This compares to the Banks - Major Regional industry's yield of 2.84% and the S&P 500's yield of 1.88%.

-Looking at dividend growth, the company's current annualized dividend of $4 is up 12.7% from last year.
-M&T Bank has increased its dividend 2 times on a year-over-year basis over the last 5 years for an average annual increase of 6.95%.
+In terms of dividend growth, the company's current annualized dividend of $4 is up 12.7% from last year.
+M&T Bank has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 8.14%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-M&T Bank's current payout ratio is 29%, meaning it paid out 29% of its trailing 12-month EPS as dividend.
+Right now, M&T Bank's payout ratio is 29%, which means it paid out 29% of its trailing 12-month EPS as dividend.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, MTB is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report